noynaert/csc346handouts/01_DataExchange/JavaFX/JavaFX-010-Introduction.md

 ## Java Program structure.

+The Main class in Java must extend `Application`

 * The main() method calls `launch()`
 * The launch() method does a lot of behind the scenes stuff
   * There is an init() method we can override to do initializations